 How to Go: Self Drive vs. Tour

 The pros of a self-drive mean that you have the ultimate freedom to design your itinerary.
 You can go early or late to popular sites like Gullfoss and avoid the crush of tour buses.
 You can simply pull over at that beach because the light is heavenly.
 Even if you have your own car, you still need to pay for experiences like snorkeling in Silfra, glacier walking or the cave tour but you will pay about one third less.
+Here are some Iceland road trip self-drive ideas.

 The main cons of self-driving Iceland in the winter are the road conditions.
 The weather is changeable in Iceland and you need to have experience driving on icy roads.
 You also need to be careful about where and how you pull over for a photo pit stop.
-The roads outside of Reykjavik and the Golden Triangle are narrow and often windy.
+The roads outside of Reykjavik and the Golden Circle are narrow and often windy.
 There have been some terrible accidents caused by tourists stopped in the middle of the road to take a picture.
 Don’t be that corpse.

 The pros of taking a tour are that the planning is done for you.
 You don’t have to try to navigate Icelandic road signs and tongue twisting place names.
 A good guide will have a lot of information about Iceland’s history and geologic peculiarities and they will be able to answer questions on the fly.